hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 ##### Pre-sorting direction

-You can also indicate that a specific column should be pre-sorted in a specific direction.
+You can optionally also indicate that the column defined in `@sortBy` should be pre-sorted in a descending order, rather than the default ascending order by passing in `@sortOrder='desc'`.

 ```handlebars{data-execute=false}
 <!-- app/templates/components/table.hbs -->